RAKWireless/WisCore/release/wiscore/README.md

+#update firmware to - Beta-rc495

+1. **Optimized Logic**

+	* Optimized Alexa logic

+	* Optimized dialog/alert/play stream logic

+	* Optimized audio processing logic

+2. **Add Functions**

+	* Add "to do list" support

+	* Add "sport update" support

+	* Add "continous Spk TTS" support

+	* Add "play cid tts" support

+	* Add api: request "token" throung web

+	* Support different languages:en-US, en-GB, de-DE

+3. **Fix Bugs**

+	* Some functions can't be reset when recoverboard

+	* Can't support special characters when connect board to router

+	* Can't stop after interrupt audible

 # release - Eng-rc342
 ## fix bugs:
-1.Now supports WEB UI based seemless firmware upgrade</br>
+1. Now supports WEB UI based seemless firmware upgrade</br>
-2.Support WEB UI pair Wi-Fi network and network mode switch</br>
+2. Support WEB UI pair Wi-Fi network and network mode switch</br>
-3.Fix for SSIDbug  where it was not supporting special character</br>
+3. Fix for SSIDbug  where it was not supporting special character</br>
-4.Fix Alexa SDK DSN bug where now we dont need to set it after every update</br>
+4. Fix Alexa SDK DSN bug where now we dont need to set it after every update</br>
-5.Fix media format bug.
+5. Fix media format bug.
 Previous versions could not support some format of iHeartRadio station</br>
-6.Perform the response of ASR event</br>
+6. Perform the response of ASR event</br>

 # NOTE:
  Before you start upgrading, please confirm that if your board version is the previous version of RC-342, you must use the TFTP tool to upgrade firmware, otherwise you will be able to use webui cheerfully!</br>